tarteel101/Shell-Design/README.md

 **Expected Output**: Output of the respective commands.

 - **Multiple Commands:** Enter commands separated by ; (e.g., ls; pwd).
-**Expected Output:** Results of all commands executed simultaneously.
+**Expected Output:** Results of all commands are executed simultaneously.

 - **Invalid Command:** Enter a non-existent command as when to misspell a command.
 **Expected Output:** Error executing 'misspelled-command': <error message>